Local heights on hyperelliptic curves and quadratic Chabauty: The Coleman--Iovita isomorphism

 \subsection{Description of the Coleman--Iovita isomorphism}

 Equipped with this description of the cohomology of wide opens, we are now in a position to explicitly describe the Coleman--Iovita isomorphism, following \cite[\S3]{DarmonRotger}.
-This description will be purely rigid analytic.
+See \cite{deShalit} for an approachable reference.
+Our description here will be purely rigid analytic.
 Let~$\fU=(W_v)_v$ be the strongly semistable covering of~$X^\an$ corresponding to a split strongly semistable model under \Cref{thm:semistable_models_and_coverings}.
 If~$[\omega]\in\rH^1_\deR(X/K)$ is a de Rham cohomology class, then for any oriented edge~$e$ of~$\Gamma$, we can restrict~$[\omega]$ to the annulus~$A_e$ to obtain a class in~$\rH^1_\deR(A_e/K)$, and then take its residue~$\Res_{A_e}(\omega)$.
 The residue of~$[\omega]$ along the inverse annulus $A_{e^{-1}}$ is $\Res_{A_{e^{-1}}}(\omega)=-\Res_{A_e}(\omega)$, so these residues determine a well-defined $1$-chain

 By \Cref{lem:cohomology_of_wide_open_de_rham}, this $1$-chain is a $1$-cycle, hence a homology class.
 The assignment $\omega\mapsto\sum_e\Res_{A_e}(\omega)\cdot e$ thus defines a $K$-linear map